CDU-HIT238/slides/week3/index.md

 * CORS allows a resource to permit additional domains to access it
 * The response header defines the pages that are permitted to access the resource
 	* Defined in the Access-Control-Allow-Origin header
-* For modify requests (not GET) the broswer makes a preflight request
+* For modify requests (not GET) the browser makes a preflight request
 	* Can see OPTIONS request in dev tools
 * Server also declares if credentials may be sent with requests